-The IPC noted in regard to employment: 3.3.1
+3.3.1 The IPC noted in regard to employment:

 'The political transition in August 2021 resulted in significant disruptions to public finances, services and international assistance and had enormous impacts on employment, particularly for women.
 The political transition also led to over 500,000 Afghan security force members losing their jobs while civil servants, who comprise a significant proportion of the urban population, have been unpaid for over three months.
-Overall, the economic crisis that

-AAN, 'Living in a Collapsed Economy (1): A cook, a labourer, a migrant...', 7 December 2021 AAN, 'Living in a Collapsed Economy (2): Even the people who still have...', 23 December 2021 followed the political transition has negatively impacted the labour market in both urban and rural areas.
+Overall, the economic crisis that followed the political transition has negatively impacted the labour market in both urban and rural areas.
 The World Food Programme's (WFP) market and price monitoring showed a drastic decline in the number of days work available for casual labour in urban areas: these were two days per week in July, dropping to 1.8 days in August and to only one day of work in September, a level which is 50% lower compared to both July 2021 and September 2020.
 According to the 2021 SFSA [Seasonal Food Security Assessment], 95% of the population reported reduced incomes, out of which 76% reported a significant decrease (83% for urban and 72% for rural households) compared to the previous year.
-The main reasons for decreased income were reduced employment (42%) and conflict (41%).'30
+The main reasons for decreased income were reduced employment (42%) and conflict (41%).'32